cmur2/chef-prosody/README.md

 ### default

-Installs Prosody package, creates all necessary VirtualHost definitions in `/etc/prosody/conf.avail`, links the enabled ones into `/etc/prosody/conf.d` (directory automatically included in core config) and generates the core configuration.
+Installs Prosody package, downloads specified additional modules by URL (`node["prosody"]["plugins"]`), creates all necessary VirtualHost definitions in `/etc/prosody/conf.avail`, links the enabled ones into `/etc/prosody/conf.d` (directory automatically included in core config) and generates the core configuration.
 Finally restarts the service.

 A working Prosody (with one VirtualHost for localhost) is configured by the default attributes.